-As part of our commitment to encourage the use of mediation and development of mediators, the Intermunicipal Dispute Resolution Initiative will seek to provide mentoring opportunities for applicants who possess the minimum training requirements but do not possess municipal experience.
-With the parties' approval, and in consultation with the chosen roster mediator(s), the less experienced mediator (mentoree) will be paired with a mediator with municipal experience (mentor).
-Mediators placed on the roster must agree to serve as a mentor, on a voluntary basis, for mentorees entering the program.
+As part of our commitment to encourage the use of mediation, arbitration and development of roster members, the Intermunicipal Dispute Resolution Initiative will seek to provide mentoring opportunities for applicants who possess the minimum training requirements but do not possess municipal experience.
+With the parties' approval, and in consultation with the chosen roster member(s), the less experienced member (mentoree) will be paired with a mediator with municipal experience (mentor).
+Members placed on the roster must agree to serve as a mentor, on a voluntary basis, for mentorees entering the program.